AdobeDocs/experience-manager-htl.en/help/using/getting-started.md

 In most template languages, this example would potentially create a cross-site scripting (XSS) vulnerability, because even when all variables are automatically HTML-escaped, the `href` attribute must still be specifically URL-escaped.
 This omission is one of the most common errors, because it can be easily forgotten, and it is difficult to spot in an automated manner.

-To help with that, the HTML Template Language automatically escapes each variable accordingly to the context in which it is placed.
-This is possible thanks to the fact that HTL understands the syntax of HTML.
+To help, the HTML Template Language automatically escapes each variable accordingly to the context in which it is placed.
+This approach is possible thanks to the fact that HTL understands the syntax of HTML.

 Assuming following `logic.js` file: